mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Where possible, forces are supported from orbit and make only limited use of vehicular transportation in the face of the enemy.
-For groundside logistics, open- topped or open-sided vehicles are favoured, often with retractable armored sections to protect the occupants at need.
+For groundside logistics, open- topped or open-sided vehicles are favored, often with retractable armored sections to protect the occupants at need.